IntelliTect/Coalesce/docs/modeling/model-types/external-types.md

     public bool Success { get; set; }
     public string Message { get; set; }
 }
 ```

 ## Loading & Serialization

 External types have slightly different behavior when undergoing serialization to be sent to the client.
 Unlike database-mapped types which are subject to the rules of [Include Tree](/concepts/include-tree.md), external types ignore the Include Tree when being mapped to DTOs for serialization.
-Read [Include Tree](/concepts/include-tree.md)/[External Type Caveats](/concepts/include-tree.md#external-type-caveats) for a more detailed explanation of this exception.
+Read [External Type Caveats](/concepts/include-tree.md#external-type-caveats) for a more detailed explanation of this exception.